-6. SPECIMEN COLLECTION AND STORAGE INSTRUCTIONS
+6 SPECIMEN COLLECTION AND STORAGE INSTRUCTIONS

-Cell culture supernatant, serum and plasma were tested with this assay.
+Cell culture supernatant and serum were tested with this assay.
 Other biological samples might be suitable for use in the assay.
-Remove serum or plasma from the clot or cells as soon as possible after clotting and separation.
+Remove serum from the clot as soon as possible after clotting.

 Samples containing a visible precipitate must be clarified prior to use in the assay.
 Do not use grossly hemolyzed or lipemic specimens.